davidmelton/class.template.php/README.md

 # PHP Template Class

-A simple PHP class for managing HTML page templates.
+A simple PHP class for managing HTML templates.

 ## Basic Usage

-Recently refactored the whole class, this documentation is work in progress.
+Recently refactored the whole class, this documentation is a work in progress.

 ## Methods

 ### template::__construct